taylor1355/BeatTheComputer/README.md

 Games implemented: Tic Tac Toe, Connect Four, and Checkers

-AI algorithms implemented: Monte Carlo Tree Search
+AI algorithms implemented: Monte Carlo Tree Search, Minimax

 This is a Visual C# project, so to edit the project open the file BeatTheComputer/BeatTheComputer.sln